 James Madison (1751-1836) was the fourth president of the US (1809-1817) and was responsible for drafting the United States Constitution and the United States Bill of Rights.
 In 1788, along with Hamilton and John Jay, he wrote the Federalist Papers, which strongly advocated support for the US constitution.

 Susan B Anthony.
-(1820 – 1906) was a campaigner for civil rights and womens suffrage.
-One of most influential women who helped secure women the right to vote.
+(1820 – 1906) Anthony was a campaigner for civil rights and women’s suffrage.
+Anthony was one of the most influential women activists who helped secure women the right to vote.

-Harriet Beecher Stowe (1811 – 1896) - was writer who helped popularise the anti-slavery movement.
-Her book 'Uncle Tom's Cabin' depicted life under slavery and helped to mobilise public opinion in the north against slavery.
+Harriet Beecher Stowe (1811 – 1896) – Author who helped popularise the anti-slavery movement.
+Her book ‘Uncle Tom’s Cabin’ depicted life under slavery and helped to mobilise public opinion in the North against slavery.

-Thomas Edison ( 1847 – 1931) was one of the most prolific inventors of all time.
+Thomas Edison (1847 – 1931) Edison was one of the most prolific inventors of all time.
 He helped to usher in the electricity revolution inventing the electric light bulb and providing one of the first domestic electricity networks in the world.

 Franklin D. Roosevelt (1882 – 1945) US President from 1932 to 1945.
 F.D.R. was responsible for overseeing an expansion of the federal government has he sought to mitigate the effects of the Great Depression in the 1930s.
-Initially he kept America out of World War Two, but negotiated land-lease deal for Great Britain.
+Initially, he kept America out of World War Two although he supported Great Britain with material help.
 After Pearl Harbour, F.D.R. took the United States into war against both Germany and Japan.